javascript-tutorial/en.javascript.info/1-js/01-getting-started/02-basics/article.md

 ## Statements

+Just like a human speech consists of sentences, JavaScript code consists of *statements*.

-Statements are syntax constructs and commands that perform actions, make JavaScript "do" something.
+Statements are commands and syntax constructs that perform actions, "do" something.

 Here's an example of a statement: